giga-sec/gigaSec-Tech-Notes/3. Notes/Encryption 101.md

 ## ASYmmetric Cryptography
 Common use is exchange keys for symmetric encryption

-HTTPS Symmetric Encryption
+### HTTPS Symmetric Encryption
+#### Problem:
-Problem: How do you agree a key with the server without transmitting the key for people snooping to see?
+How do you agree a key with the server without transmitting the key for people snooping to see?

-Metaphor for the problem:
+#### Metaphor for the problem:
-Imagine you have a secret code and instructions how to read the secret code If you want to send to your friend the instructions with/out anyone else being able to read it
+Imagine you have a `secret code` and `instructions` how to read the secret code
+Problem:
+-> If you send your friend the instructions
+-> with/out anyone else being able to read it
+-> ask your friend for a `lock`.
+Only they have the `key` for this lock

+##### Solution:
+If you send the `instructions` in a _indestructible locked box_ to your friend, they can unlock it with a `lock` once it reaches them and read the `instructions`.
+Finally, You've communicated the `secret code` without people snooping in

+Conclusion:
+In this metaphor
+the `secret code` represents `symmetric encryption KEY` the `lock` represents `server's PUBLIC key`

 ## RSA in CTF